DiffPD: Differentiable Projective Dynamics: Differentiable Projective Dynamics

 \section{Differentiable Projective Dynamics}

 ~ We now describe our PD-based backpropagation method.
-Our key observation is that the bottleneck in backpropagation lies in the computation of $\mathbf{A}_{\text{N}}$ at each time step.
-Following the same idea as in forward PD simulation, we propose to decouple $\mathbf{A}_{\text{N}}$ into a global, constant matrix and a local, massively parallelizable nonlinear component.
-To see this point, we expand $\nabla^2 E_{\text{int}}$ as follows:
+Our key observation is that the bottleneck in backpropagation lies in the computation of $\nabla^2 g(\x)$ in Eqn. (\ref{eq:adjoint}).
+Following the same idea as in forward PD simulation, we propose to decouple $\nabla^2 g(\x)$ into a global, constant matrix and a local, massively parallelizable nonlinear component.
+To see this point, we compute $\nabla^2 E$ using Eqns. (\ref{eq:pd_energy_single}) and (\ref{eq:pd_energy_total}):